 B Residency Status is determined when you are admitted.
 If you have questions about your residency status, contact the Office of the Registrar at 734-764-1400 or www.ro.umich.edu/resreg.html.

 C Enrollment: There is an assumption of full-time enrollment for aid purposes and students must be enrolled at least half-time to receive aid.
-If you enroll less than full-time but at least half-time, the aid paid to you (except Direct Loans) will be reduced based on your enrollment level.
+If you enroll less than full-time but at least half time, your aid may be reduced based on your enrollment level.
 See Required Reading for details.

 D ESTIMATED COST TO ATTEND